alex-moon/noise/README.md

    - weighted by length of time in top 100 (1000?
 10000?)
      - this should account for stopwords too
    - in correlations (need to look up some statistical analysis algorithms)

+Each of these will be written in a different language.

 Will it work?
 Only one way to find out.